 Zone 3 (low level seismic activity): there have not been any confirmed earthquakes in the last 2,000 years (source: Catalogue of strong Italian earthquakes/CFTI from the National Institute of Geophysics and Volcanology/INGV website)

 The data center is equipped with a Building Management System (BMS), which monitors the facilities to guarantee operational and energy efficiency for the power supply and cooling systems of the data rooms.

 The dual power center contains redundant modules made up of containers that are easy to scale and replace.
 Each module is made up of 4 stacked containers: 2 for the batteries, 1 for the UPS and 1 for the power center.

 The geothermal groundwater cooling system for the primary circuit works on the heat exchangers (2N redundancy) that cool the secondary circuit towards the data rooms.
 The air/water cooling chillers only start working in an emergency.

 Carriers with fiber: TIM, Fastweb, Wind | Tre, Vodafone, Retelit, Cogent, Irideos, Planetel.
 A dual transmission system to Milan Internet eXchange (MIX) facilitates interconnectivity with tens of further national and international carriers.
 Provision of managed connectivity available on request.

 The data center has been designed to exploit all the possibilities to minimize its environmental impact, without compromising the guaranteed high standards of reliability and performance.
-It is also powered by its own hydroelectric and photovoltaic plants and by 100% renewable energy, when required, from European Guarantee of Origin scheme (GO) certified sources.
+In addition, the data center is powered by Aruba's own hydroelectric and photovoltaic systems and by 100% renewable energy from sources certified by the European Guarantee of Origin (GO) standard.